gigaryte/erikrye.com/_pages/index.md

-I'm a Research Assistant Professor in the Computer Science Department at Johns Hopkins University and Visiting Research Scientist at the University of Maryland.
-I'm looking for motivated students interested in empirical work in network security and privacy.
+I'm a Research Assistant Professor in the Computer Science Department at Johns Hopkins University and Visiting Research Scientist at the University of Maryland. <b>I'm looking for motivated students interested in empirical work in network security and privacy starting Fall 2026</b>.
 If that sounds like you, please get in touch!

 My work focuses on security and privacy vulnerabilities that affect real people on the Internet.
 I collaborate with government and industry partners to